cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

   of the codepoint space has been allocated, and the space is abundant (although the early numbers are more efficient than the later ones).
-  Implementations receiving an unknown tag number can choose to simply ignore it or to process it as an unknown tag number wrapping the enclosed tag content.
+  Implementations receiving an unknown tag number can choose to simply ignore it (process just the enclosed tag content) or to process it as an unknown tag number wrapping the tag content.
 The IANA registry in {{ianatags}} is the appropriate way to address the extensibility of this codepoint space.